-\textbf{Pixel-wise OoD Detection} (a.k.a. anomaly segmentation) methods are based on approaches that: 1) \textit{freeze the closed-set segmentation model}~\cite{jung2021standardized,di2021pixel}; or 2) \textit{re-train the segmentation model}~\cite{tian2021pixel,chan2021entropy,grcic2022densehybrid}.
+\textbf{Pixel-wise OoD Detection} methods are based on approaches that \textit{freeze}~\cite{jung2021standardized,di2021pixel} or \textit{re-train} the segmentation model~\cite{tian2021pixel,chan2021entropy,grcic2022densehybrid}.
 Most of the early anomaly detection approaches~\cite{mukhoti2018evaluating} freeze the segmentation model, and OoD pixels are classified based on posterior distribution measures (e.g., entropy)~\cite{hendrycks2016baseline, lakshminarayanan2017simple} or on distance measures (e.g., Mahalanobis)~\cite{lee2018simple}.
 Those methods have low computational cost and do not affect the original inlier segmentation accuracy, but show inaccurate OoD detection.
-Recently, Synboost~\cite{di2021pixel} tried to improve OoD detection accuracy by introducing an extra FCN network to classify anomalies based on the segmentation model's output and the synthetic results from a generative adversarial network (GAN)~\cite{wang2018high}.
-Unfortunately, the FCNs and GAN models are highly complex, resulting in slow training and evaluation.
-Besides, the incorrect information from Synboost's segmentation output introduces confirmation bias to the training process, leading to poor generalisation.
+Recently, Synboost~\cite{di2021pixel} improved OoD detection accuracy with an extra FCN network to classify anomalies based on the segmentation model's output and a generative model~\cite{wang2018high}.
+Unfortunately, the incorrect information from segmentation output introduces confirmation bias to the training process, leading to poor generalisation.
 Instead of working with the segmentation model's output, our RPL module is integrated with the segmentation network.
-Given the richer information content of the intermediate features, compared with the output logit~\cite{di2021pixel} or classification probabilities~\cite{mukhoti2018evaluating}, our approach can detect potential anomalies more effectively.
+Given the richer information content of intermediate features, compared with the output logit~\cite{di2021pixel} or classification probabilities~\cite{mukhoti2018evaluating}, our approach can detect potential anomalies more effectively.